MaxMoffa/template-layer-gis/README.md

 ### Scripts
 Run with `npm run <command>`, for example `npm run dev`

+### Node.js
+This repository has been tested with node v18.13.0 and npm v8.19.3

 | Command   | Description                                   |
 |-----------|-----------------------------------------------|
 | `dev`     | Development (port 5000)                       |